ashleychontos/pySYD/docs/library/input.rst

 .. note::

-   The initial ``pySYD`` release required both the time series data and power spectrum because the software was initially a straight translation of `SYD`, which also required those two inputs.
-The time series data is helpful for plotting to make sure everything looks ok and is also used for checking if the power spectrum is oversampled or critically- samples. *NO data manipulation was done in the initial release.*

-   For these reasons and others, we have had requests to drop the requirement for the time series data -- which is now another way the software can be used.
-However, this still requires the user to compute their own power spectrum.

-   It was not until recently that we realized that frequency analysis tools and even some of the time-domain tools relevant to asteroseismology are not immediately obvious or known, especially for our non-expert users. **Since this is ultimately our target audience, we are currently working on developing and implementing time-domain utilities so stay tuned!**
+   The initial ``pySYD`` release required *both* time series and power spectrum data but has since changed.
+The time-domain utilities and recent implementations are brand new but we are furiously working away on this so stay tuned for new tools!

 ******
 Inputs